Cotton fibre terms

 Neps count per gram

-Basically, immature fibre results in the formation of entangled knots of fibres termed nep.
-Hence, the number of these entangled knots per gram of fibre sample is called nep count/gram i-e lesser neps better will be imperfections.
+Immature fiber results in the formation of entangled knots of fibres termed nep.
+Hence, the number of these entangled knots per gram of fiber sample is called nep count/gram i-e lesser neps better will be imperfections.

 Elongation